1jour1vin

 About the estate:

-This friendly couple of winemakers has taken a significant step forward by switching to organic viticulture, which began earning certification with the 2014 vintage.
-The grapes’ beautiful ripeness is well balanced by a lively acidity derived from the limestone soils, and barrel aging is increasingly respectful of the nuances of the terroir.
-Grown on the unique Hauterivien subsoil, the Petit-Chablis is consistently remarkable for its richness; the Yonne red is among the very best in the region; and the Premier Crus from the Poinchy area (Léchet, Beauroy, Fourchaume) are now reliable choices for wine lovers.
+This charming couple of winemakers has taken a significant step forward by switching to organic viticulture, which began earning certification with the 2014 vintage.
+The grapes’ beautiful ripeness is well balanced by a lively acidity derived from the limestone soils, and barrel aging is increasingly designed to preserve the nuances of the terroir.
+Grown on a very distinctive subsoil known as “Hauterivien,” the Petit-Chablis is consistently remarkable for its richness; the red wine from the Yonne is among the very best in the region; and the Premier Crus from the Poinchy area (Léchet, Beauroy, Fourchaume) are now reliable choices for wine lovers.
 Like others in the area, the estate unfortunately suffered from the weather conditions of the 2016 vintage.
-Sadly, 2017 began with a terrible frost… Hence the “grain-de-survie” cuvée, sold through the wine trade, to offer a small amount of wine to regular customers.
-The Petit-Chablis and generic Chablis wines lack their usual precision; the Premier Crus will hold up better.
-Can’t wait for the 2018s!
+Sadly, 2017 began with a terrible frost… Hence the “grain-de-survie” cuvée, sold through wine merchants, to offer a small amount of wine to regular customers.
+The “Petits-Chablis” and generic Chablis wines lack their usual precision, while the Premier Crus will hold up better.
+We can’t wait for the 2018s!

 Hachette Wine Guide